Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Dance of Darkness starring Tatsumi Hijikata, Kazuo Ohno has a Not Rated rating, a runtime of about 55 min, and a scheduled release date of January 1st, 1989.

-It received a user score of 90/100 on TMDb, which put together reviews from 1 respected users.
+It received a user score of 90/100 on TMDb, which compiled reviews from 1 respected users.

-Wondering what this story is all about?
-Here's the plot: "The dark sensibilities and cultural resonances of Butoh the radical Japanese dance movement are explored in this multilayered work Profoundly rooted in both traditional and contemporary Japanese culture Butoh arose in a spirit of revolt in the early 1960s Characterized by frank sexuality and bodily distortions Butoh transforms traditional dance movements into new forms stripping away the taboos of contemporary Japanese culture to reveal a secret world of darkness and irrationality" .
+Thinking about what happens in this film?
+Here's the plot: "The dark sensibilities and cultural resonances of Butoh, the radical Japanese dance movement, are explored in this multilayered work.
+Profoundly rooted in both traditional and contemporary Japanese culture, Butoh arose in a spirit of revolt in the early 1960s.
+Characterized by frank sexuality and bodily distortions, Butoh transforms traditional dance movements into new forms, stripping away the taboos of contemporary Japanese culture to reveal a secret world of darkness and irrationality." .

 'Dance of Darkness' Release Dates